NHSDigital/nhs-app-api/docs/Solution-Areas/metric-logger.md

 ## Running the Metric Logger Locally

-You can start the environment needed for the Metric Logger Function App by running this command in the root of the metric logger function app folder
+You can start the environment needed for the Metric Logger Function App by running this command in the root of the metric logger function app folder (this will spin up a database named analyticsdb)

 ```bash
 make run